shyvesCCD/shyvesCCD/README.md

 # 🚀 Pedro Chaves / shyvesCCD

 I am a student at the University of Brasilia.
-Always looking to learn and evolve.
+Always looking forward to learning and evolving.
 Software Developer.

 ## - 📫 How to reach me: